akbartaimurr/akbartaimurr/README.md

-// my github

 Hi!
 I'm Taimur, a sort-of computer geek that loves programming.
 With a background in programming for over 4 years, I find it fun making websites and applications and sharing them to the world.

 ### lets talk about me?

 I'm currently studying in year 8 (IGCSE standard's) but that doesn't mean I don't have the programming knowledge.
 Infact I've joined lot's of web development classes, although I'm still learning game dev!
 My programming Journey has lead me to contributing some-what in Microsoft's WSA app, I made a keymapper for it.

-Outside the world of tech and programming, I have more hobbies!
-I enjoy interior design or visualizing aesthetic rooms, possibly inspired by my mom, who is an amazing Interior Designer!
-You'll also often find me reading some of my favorite books like Percy Jackson.

 ### Pride Projects 🏆